uviclibraries/rstudio-intermediate/act-3.md

 # Linear Regressions

-Tips before you start.
-If you haven’t done so already, please do the following:
+Tips before you start:
--   Pull up documentation for a function by executing `?function` in the Console.
+-   You can pull up documentation for a function by executing `?function` (e.g. `?lm`) in the Console.
 -   Have the tidyverse package installed and the dplyr library loaded in RStudio.

     ```